rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

+BlogPostCustomField
+A way to access custom field data from a blog post

+slug
+:	the slug of the custom field

 ### ChildsAccountIDs
 A comma seperated list of children accountIDs of the current account, useful with the `accountid` parameter of some modules